 The estate agent of your choosing can list your property and also help you find a house for sale.
 Understandably the agent will need to visit your home to take photographs and videos and the government have stated that as long as public health guidelines are adhered to, this can take place.
 However, should any family member present symptoms and/or need to isolate due to exposure then this would need to be rescheduled and the estate agent should be informed immediately.

 If you are at all concerned about selling your home during the pandemic give your chosen estate agent a call.
 They will be able to discuss how they are working to keeping all their clients safe which would give you peace of mind.
 Alternatively, opting to use an online estate agent like SOLD.CO.UK could give you extra assurance as all exchanges are made via email or the telephone.
-Find out how we work today.

 Safe property viewings